caracolmzd/dot-profile/README.md

 See `help` for `pushd`, `popd`, and `dirs` for an introduction to the built-ins.

 TL;DR - Navigate directories by "pushing" onto a stack, or ring.
 Rotate the ring, or pop-off entries (and change to the new top of the stack).
+NB: the "top" is index 0, another peculiarity of `pushd`, IMO.

 I have drastically customized the builtins to make them more intuitive, to me.
 In particular, I was confused about using indexes.
 "Rotating" the stack works intuitively with indexes.
 Rotating `+1`, makes the entry at index-1 the top of the stack.

 But rotating `-1` broke my brain, because it is a zero-based index, not a number of positions.
-The `pd` wrapper of `pushd`, *subtracts 1 from reverse-indexes*, so `-1` references the last index in the stack, instead of the second-to-last index.
+The `dir-stack` wrapper of `pushd`, ***subtracts 1 from reverse-indexes***, so `-1` references the last index in the stack, instead of the second-to-last index.
 You can also use `nxt` and `prv` as aliases for `pushd +1` and `pushd -0`, respectively.

+The stack is displayed in reverse so the current index is most-near to the new command prompt line.
+Note that index 0 is the actual "top" of the stack, which is the "current" directory and where new paths are added.

-The core wrapper of `pushd` is `dir-stack`, also `pd`, which does:
+The core wrapper of `pushd` is `dir-stack`, short-form: `pd`, which does:
  * de-dupes the stack and de-references links
  * `-c` clears the stack
  * adds one or more directories to the stack (also works with `-c`)